Denys Berezhnyi

 About the Musician

 Denys BerezhnyiDenys Berezhnyi (b.
-1974) is a Ukrainian professional singer-songwriter.
+1974) is a Ukrainian singer, songwriter, voice & guitar educator.
 He graduated from the vocal department of the conservatory.
-A special feature of his creative work is a unique combination of different genres and styles of music: his own songs, arias, romances, world popular songs, ethnic (Romani, Spanish, Latin American) music, French chanson, art songs, performed with his own guitar accompaniment.
-Recording simultaneously, without any overdubbing, multitracking, and audio mixing.
-Concerts mostly without a microphone.
+His creative work is characterized by a combination of different genres and styles: his own art songs, settings of contemporary poetry, arias, romances, literary chanson, and international and ethnic music — all performed with his own guitar accompaniment.
+Simultaneous voice and guitar recording: no overdubbing or multitracking.
+Concerts are predominantly unamplified (no microphone).

 “...No matter if an orchestra, an ensemble, or a rock band accompanies me, I always return to my own guitar accompaniment.
 The more serious and complex the piece is, the more thrilling it is to perform it honestly, professionally, and beautifully using minimal means: just voice and guitar”. (read more)